Do you want to know the No. 1 mistake I made when I was a new copywriter?

 One of the great things you learn from writing fiction is how to make a story flow.
 Flow is important, whether you’re reading a Pulitzer Prize-winning novel or an email newsletter.

 Ask yourself this: how often do you read a magazine article, blog post or manual, and put it down after the first couple of paragraphs?
 Often, right?
 It’s usually because the flow of the piece was off or jarring.
-If you struggle to get into the rhythm of what you’re reading, or you have to reread a sentence to figure out what they author is saying, forget it.
+If you struggle to get into the rhythm of what you’re reading, or you have to reread a sentence to figure out what the author is saying, forget it.
 There is way too much Candy Crush waiting to be played for you to worry about that.

 That’s why fiction writers are constantly working on their flow.
 Always acknowledging the importance of making smooth transitions, leaving cliffhangers and giving the audience just enough of what they want to get them to turn the page.
-This is even more important with copywriting, because we don’t usually have the luxury of writing about flying cars or long-lost childhood loves, so honing those skills is just as important for the day job.
+This is even more important with copywriting, because we don’t usually have the luxury of writing about flying cars or long-lost childhood loves, so honing those fiction skills is just as important for the day job.

 If not more, because it’s more likely copywriting will pay your bills than your late-night fantasy.
 But hey, what do I know?